-Currently the Board has three male Directors.
+Currently the Board has three male Directors and one female Director.
 The Remuneration and Nominations Committee considers the current structure, size and composition required of the Board, taking into account the challenges and opportunities facing the Company.
 In considering future candidates, appointments will be made with regard to a number of different criteria, including diversity of gender, background and personal attributes, alongside the appropriate skills, experience and expertise.

 The Remuneration and Nominations Committee, and the Board, are committed to diversity at Board level and are supportive of increased gender diversity.
-The Remuneration and Nominations Committee will prioritise gender diversity when making future recommendations.